microsoft/onnxruntime-training-examples/huggingface-gpt2/README.md

     Execute the steps in the Python notebook [azureml-notebooks/run-finetuning.ipynb](azureml-notebooks/run-finetuning.ipynb) within your environment.
 If you have a local setup to run an Azure ML notebook, you could run the steps in the notebook in that environment.
 Otherwise, a compute instance in Azure Machine Learning could be created and used to run the steps.

-## GPT2 Language Modeling fine-tuning with ONNX Runtime Training locally
+## GPT2 Language Modeling fine-tuning with ONNX Runtime Training in other environments

+We recommend running this sample on a system with at least one NVIDIA GPU.

 1. Check pre-requisites